emshina/Number-plate-recognition/README.md

 Our Detect and Recognize Vehicle License Plate will detect the license plate from an image and video.
 It can also detect in real-time using OpenCV and Python-tesseract.
 The user will just need to upload an image or video from their device. also we need a

+WORKING OF THE PROJECT

+This system will detect and recognize vehicle license plates from a user’s uploaded file.
+The system can also detect vehicle number plates in real-time, by just clicking on the device’s camera.
+The system will detect and recognize the license plate and if it’s been detected, it will be displayed to the user.
+The front-end involves Html, CSS, and JavaScript and the back-end involves Python.
+The framework used is Django and the database is MySQL.
+We have implemented OpenCV and Python-tesseract libraries.
+Python-tesseract is a wrapper for Google’s Tesseract-OCR Engine.
+It is also useful as a stand-alone invocation script to tesseract, as it can read all image types supported.

 ADVANTAGES